-I painted the brown mountains then sprinkled kosher salt on the wet paint.
+I painted the brown mountains and then sprinkled kosher salt on the wet paint.

-Next, I painted the middle sky later and sprinkled sea salt on it.
+Next, I painted the middle sky and sprinkled sea salt on it.

 I wanted to see how the different types of salt reacted to the paint.